Phando/Streamdeck-Stonks/README.md

 **Stocks** use the stock symbol.
 AMC, GME, TSLA...

-**Crypto** uses the symbol and currency.
-BTC-EUR, ETH-USD, SHIB-USD...
+**Crypto** uses the symbol and `-USD`, there is a currency setting which should be used to translate values.
+BTC-USD, ETH-USD, SHIB-USD...

 In the Property Inspector, enter your favorite asset symbol and let the data pour in.
 It should look something like the screen below.